 - Room changes cannot be made on the basis of race, color, religion, national origin, ancestry, sexual orientation, or physical ability.

 The residents must discuss the conflict with their area coordinator.
 The area coordinator will set up a time for roommate mediation.
 Residents who are having conflicts must participate in roommate mediation before a room change can be recommended.

-If the area coordinator recommends that the residents should be separated, he/she will request a list of possible alternate living spaces from the Associate Director of Residential Life.
+If the area coordinator recommends that the residents should be separated, he/she will request a list of possible alternate living spaces from your AC and/or Director of Residential Life.
 It is the responsibility of the residents who wish to move to contact the student(s) who are living in a room with a vacant space.
 If the resident who is requesting the move wishes to have the area coordinator intervene on his/her behalf and contact the resident(s) with the vacant space, he/she may do so.

 Residents who wish to relocate are not given the option of relocating to a single unless there is a medical need.
 To receive a single based on medical need, the resident must apply for the single through the Health Center.
-The Director of the Health Center will make a recommendation to the Office of Campus Life regarding the needs of the resident.
+The Director of the Health Center will make a recommendation to the Office of Residential Life regarding the needs of the resident.